mrishu/libg-fzf/README.md

 ![](libg.gif)

 **Library Genesis TUI** using **fzf**.
-Using this, you can search the library genesis site (https://libgen.is), filter your book out using `fzf` as well as download the selected book by just pressing `Enter`; everything right from your terminal!
+Using this, you can search the library genesis site (https://libgen.is or other mirrors like libgen.rs or libgen.st), filter your book out using `fzf` as well as download the selected book by just pressing `Enter`; everything right from your terminal!

 ## Usage
 `libg [OPTIONS] <search query>`

-### Options:
+### Options
 ```
 OPTIONS        Description                               Allowed Values
 -------        -----------                               --------------